DaryeDev/LootsTools/docs/docs/gettingStarted/index.md

 When going to the [*Loot's Tools UI*](https://lootstools.darye.dev/app){target=_blank}, on **Chromium-based browsers** appears an "Install" icon on the right side of the address bar: ![Install Button](../img/lootsToolsUI_installChrome.png){: style="height: auto;margin: 10px"}

 Clicking this, you can install the UI as a Desktop App, looking better and independent from the browser!

 ---
+## Ok, what now?

+You can head on to [Cards](../cards/index.md) and learn how to enhance your Cards, how to program them and have some examples for you to start!

+Also, take a look into the [EXtensions](../extensions/index.md), as they expand the capabilities of Loot's Tools with new Commands, new Functions and more Events that can trigger the last ones.
+Great examples are the [Twitch](../extensions/twitch/index.md) and [Commands Groups](../extensions/commandGroups/index.md) EXtensions, so check them out!

+---